RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 ### Public Key Archival

-Public key is archival must be in accordance with Section 5.5.
+Public key archival must be in accordance with Section 5.5.

 ### Certificate Operational Periods and Key Usage Periods